Taxidermy: Tanning and early stuffing techniques

 By the 18th century, a majority of towns had a tannery business.
 It was around the same time, with the work of Jean-Baptiste Bécœur in particular, that taxidermy became a more serious practice.
 Louis Dufresne, a taxidermist at the Muséum National d'Histoire Naturelle in France, rediscovered Bécœur's taxidermy process using arsenical soap and made it known through an article in the Nouveau dictionnaire d'histoire naturelle (1803–1804).
 This technique enabled the museum to build an immense collection of taxidermy birds.
 In the 19th century, some hunters took their trophies to upholstery shops, where the upholsterers would sew up the animal skins and stuff them with rags and cotton.
 The term "stuffing" or a "stuffed animal" evolved from this crude form of taxidermy.
 Professional taxidermists prefer the term "mounting" to "stuffing".
 More sophisticated cotton-wrapped wire bodies supporting sewn-on cured skins soon followed.

 Dufresne's methods spread to England in the early 19th century, where updated and non-toxic methods of preservation were developed by some of the leading naturalists of the day, including Rowland Ward and Montague Brown.
 Ward established one of the earliest taxidermy firms, Rowland Ward Ltd. of Piccadilly.
 However, the art of taxidermy remained relatively undeveloped, and the specimens remained stiff and unconvincing.

+Between 1887 and 1894, many naturalist scientists from all over the world went to Costa Rica to research its bird wildlife.
+At that time, Costa Rica had unique bird species not found in other parts of the world.
+For environmental reasons, it was difficult for scientists to maintain the specimens in good condition, so they used stuffing techniques to preserve the specimens for later analysis.
+Dry-tanning was common among the natives of Costa Rica during this time-period as well.